menglishca/keyin-course-notes/content/fullstack/sprints/midterm-solo/_index.md

 ### Functional Requirements

-- When the application starts, you should generate a random itinerary for each location.
+- When the application starts, generate a random itinerary for each location.
 - **Itinerary Requirements**
   - The application should generate **fictional travel itineraries** (see below)
-  - When the application starts, it should choose **a random featured itinerary** to display on the homepage.
+  - When the user visits the homepage **a random featured itinerary** should be displayed
-  - Users should be able to **select a destination** from a dropdown to view a custom itinerary for that location.
+  - Users should be able to **select a destination** from a dropdown to view a more detailed itinerary for that location.

 - **Functionality**
 At minimum, implement the following functions:
-1. **Generate a Random Destination**
-   - Selects a travel destination from a predefined list.
-2. **Generate an Activity**
+1. **Generate an Activity**
    - Generates an activity with:
      - A name
      - A brief description
      - A randomly generated price
      - Whether it’s a "highlight activity" (randomly determined)
-3. **Generate a Full Itinerary**
+1. **Generate a Full Itinerary**
    - Creates an itinerary for a selected destination with **3-7 activities**.
     - An intinerary shouldn't contain duplicates of an activity.
     - The number of activities on an itinerary should be randomly selected, but should somewhere between 3-7 activities